facebookexperimental/Recoil/docs/docs/api-reference/utils/noWait.md

 ---

 This helper can be used to obtain the current state of a potentially asynchronous dependency without throwing if there is an error or the dependency is still pending.
 It is similar to [`useRecoilValueLoadable()`](/docs/api-reference/core/useRecoilValueLoadable) except that it is a selector instead of a hook.
-Becuase `noWait()` returns a selector, it can in turn be used by other Recoil selectors as well as hooks.
+Because `noWait()` returns a selector, it can in turn be used by other Recoil selectors as well as hooks.

 ### Example